Teaching babies to sleep is safe and improves parental wellbeing

 A diversity of opinions and advice can leave parents feeling confused, guilty, afraid, and inadequate.

-We found that from about six months of age, babies can be taught to fall asleep by themselves and not cry out for mum or dad when they wake during sleep using the strategies of ‘controlled comforting’ or ‘camping out.’
+In our research, we found that from about six months of age, babies can be taught to fall asleep by themselves and not cry out for mum or dad when they wake during sleep using the strategies of ‘controlled comforting’ or ‘camping out.’

+Our research at the Centre for Community Child Health, MCRI, showed these techniques were effective and safe for well infants aged six months or older.
 Our Kids Sleep Study, which followed up with the families five years later, found that the strategies caused no long-term harm to the development, health, or wellbeing of the children.

 Our evidence-based sleep intervention program is now embedded in Victoria’s free Maternal and Child Health Service as an eight-month intervention and is available online to health professionals and parents throughout Australia and internationally.
+These resources ensure parents can choose from proven strategies to put their babies to bed safely and with confidence.